-- IB Mandarin ab initio

-- IB French ab initio

-- IB Business & Management HL

-- IB Business & Management SL

-- IB Information Technology in a Global Society HL

-- IB Information Technology in a Global Society SL

-- IB Philosophy SL
+IB Mandarin ab initio IB French ab initio IB Business & Management HL IB Business & Management SL IB Digital Society HL IB Digital Society SL IB Philosophy SL

 GOA students are modern learners

 The mission of Global Online Academy (GOA) is to reimagine learning to enable students to thrive in a globally networked society.
 GOA provides a positive, interactive, and academically rigorous environment for students to learn.
 We offer courses that connect students to topics they care about, and we offer a network that connects students to peers as passionate as they are.